J-CLANCY/Cellular-Network-Measurements-App/README.md

 ## Project Structure

 ```
-├── "".gradle"" => Contains gradle configuration for the app.
-├── "".idea"" => Contains IDE configuration for this project.
 ├── ""app"" => Contains the source code for the app.
 ├── ""gradle"" => Contains the gradle wrapper for the app.
 ├── ""build.gradle"" => Top level build configuration file for the gradle.